Buff-oG/Galactic-Contention-Server-Template/README.md

 <br>
 #### --- *Levels/Layers settings for standard rotation* ---

-[_LayerRotation.cfg](https://github.com/Buff-oG/Galactic-Contention-Server-Template/blob/main/ServerConfig/_LayerRotationComplete.cfg) --> *The entire Galatic Contention Layer list.
+[_CompleteLayerList.cfg](https://github.com/Buff-oG/Galactic-Contention-Server-Template/blob/main/ServerConfig/_CompleteLayerList.cfg) --> *The entire Galatic Contention Layer list.
 Feel free to pick your layers from this configuration file.*

+[_CompleteLevelIds.cfg](https://github.com/Buff-oG/Galactic-Contention-Server-Template/blob/main/ServerConfig/_CompleteLevelIds.cfg) --> *The entire Galatic Contention Level list.
+Feel free to pick your Level from this configuration file.*

+[LayerVoting.cfg](https://github.com/Buff-oG/Galactic-Contention-Server-Template/blob/main/ServerConfig/LayerVoting.cfg) --> *Specify the layers you would like to have in your map vote pool.
+We recommend to put the big layers such as AAS, RAAS, INV, RINV and Disturbance (Insurgency).*

 [LayerRotation.cfg](https://github.com/Buff-original/GC-Server-Conf-Template/blob/main/ServerConfig/LayerRotation.cfg) --> *Specify which layer you would like to add or remove from the layer rotation.*